S-Samiksha/CZ4153_DutchAuction/README.md

 // 2. if does not exist, create a structure and add to the mapping
 // 3. if exists, replace  the bidValue
 // 4. decrement the currentUnsoldAlgos according to the current price => currentUnsoldAlgos -= bidValue/Price
 // 5.
-Check if there are enough algos as well --> clearing price }
+Check if there are enough algos as well --> clearing price
+// 6.
+UpdateAllBiders and the current price as well
+}

 function updateAllBiders(){